NuBrakes Blog Bad Rotors: 8 Symptoms You Should Look For Image

 • The pistons press the brake pads' backing plate.

-• The braking rotors and pads begin to push against each other, with the pad linings compressing the rotor surface from both sides.
+• The braking rotors and pads push against each other, with the pad linings compressing the rotor surface from both sides.

 • The friction causes the car to slow down or completely stop.

-• The brake rotors and pads reach a high temperature due to the enormous amount of heat generated.
+• The brake rotors and pads reach a high temperature due to the heat generated.

 Reasons Why Brake Rotors Stop Working